manasimalik/manasimalik.github.io/index.md

 title: About Me
 ---

-I’m a fourth-year PhD student advised by Leyla Isik at the Department of Cognitive Science, Johns Hopkins University.
+I’m a fifth-year PhD student advised by Leyla Isik at the Department of Cognitive Science, Johns Hopkins University.

 I am interested in using computational modeling and analysis methods to study social cognition and its underlying neural correlates.
 Currently, I’m working on understanding the computations that enable third-person social interaction judgments (such as helping/hindering) from visual stimuli.
 I am also interested in the developmental origins of human social abilities, and how models of human social intelligence can lead to more human-like AI.